-Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.

-Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.

-Organic chemical contaminants, including per- and polyfluoroalkyl substances, synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

-Radioactive contaminants, which can be naturallyoccurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can naturally occur or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including perand polyfluoroalkyl substances, synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The US Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+To ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+The US Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

 What is the source of my drinking water?

 Our water comes from six different wells on Colby Point.
 The water is Ph adjusted, disinfected and a corrosion control is added.

 Why are contaminants in my water?

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may reasonably be expected to contain at least some small amounts of contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

 Do I need to take special precautions?

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised people such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.

-Source Water Assessment Summary NHDES prepared drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the state's public water supply sources.
+Source Water Assessment Summary

+NHDES prepared drinking water source assessment reports for all public water systems between 2000 and 2003 to assess the vulnerability of each of the state's public water supply sources.
 Included in the report is a map of each source water protection area, a list of potential and known contamination sources, and a summary of available protection options.

-The results of the assessment, prepared in 2001, are noted below.
+The results of the assessment prepared in 2001 are noted below.

-GPW (Gravel Packed Wells) 2,3,4,5,6, and 7 received (0) high susceptibility ratings, (0) medium susceptibility ratings, and (12) low susceptibility ratings.
+GPW (Gravel Packed Wells) 2,3,4,5,6 and 7 received (0) high susceptibility ratings, (0) medium susceptibility ratings, and (12) low susceptibility ratings.
+This information is found on the NH DES website.

-Note: This information is over 20 years old and includes information that was current at the time the report was completed.
-Therefore, some of the ratings might be different if updated to reflect current information.
-At the present time, DES has no plans to update this data.
+Note: Due to the time when the assessments were completed, some of the ratings might be different if updated to reflect current information.

-The complete Assessment Report is available for review at the New London Springfield Water System Precinct at 73 Old Dump Road in New London.
-For more information call Rob Thorp at 603-526-4441, email rob.nlswp@tds.net or visit the NH Department of Environmental Services Drinking Water and Groundwater Bureau website at http://www.des.nh.gov/sites/g/files/ehbemt341/files/ documents/new london.pdf
+The complete Assessment Report is available for review at the NLSWP located at 73 Old Dump Road in New London.
+For more information, call Rob Thorp at 603-526-4441, email nlswp@tds.net or visit the NHDES website.

 How can I get involved?

-The Water Precinct Commissioners meet the first Monday of the month at 4:00 PM at 73 Old Dump Road in New London.
+The Water Precinct commissioners meet on the first Monday of each month at 4:00 PM at 73 Old Dump Road in New London.
 All meetings are open to the public.